Open Source Community

 What web browsers can be used with the MAT?

-The MAT currently supports Mozilla Firefox, Internet Explorer 7, and Internet Explorer 8.
+The MAT currently supports Microsoft Internet Explorer Version 9.0 or above, or Mozilla Firefox 36 or higher.
 Firefox is the recommended browser.

 What technologies does the MAT use?